cshum/levi/README.md

 `query` can be a string or object fields.

 Accepts following options:
-* `fields` object, scoring every fields by default.
-Set fields for controlling relevancy by
+* `fields` control field boosts.
+By default every fields weight equally.
-  * `'*': true`: * any fields, true is identical to 1
-  * `field: boost`: number for multiplying scoring factor of a field.
 * `gt` (greater than), `gte` (greater than or equal) define the lower bound of key range to be searched.
 * `lt` (less than), `lte` (less than or equal) define the upper bound of key range to be searched.
 * `offset` number, offset results.
 Default 0.